-41. Scope, Cost, Schedule
+42. Scope, Cost, Schedule

-Caltrans is responsible for managing the entire SHOPP portfolio of projects to meet the state's transportation needs and ensuring that each project is delivered within scope, budget, and schedule consistent with the Transportation Asset Management Plan and State Highway System Management Plan.
+Caltrans is responsible for managing the entire SHOPP portfolio of projects to meet the state's transportation needs and ensuring that each project is delivered within scope, budget, schedule, and outputs consistent with the Transportation Asset Management Plan and State Highway System Management Plan.

-42. Management of Reservation Projects
+43. Management of Reservation Projects